mvrdevelopment/spec/mvr-spec.md

 - All files referenced by the Root File shall be placed at the root level.
 They shall not be placed in folders.
 - Files shall be placed using either STORE (uncompressed) or DEFLATE compression.
 No other compression algorithms are supported.
 - Files may be placed into the archive in any order.
-- A `Universal.gdtt` file can be added as template GDTF to define Gobos, Emitters und Filter to reference.
+- A `Universal.gdtt` GDTF template file with a `.gdtt` extension can be added as to define Gobos, Emitters and Filter for referencing.
 - Filenames within the archive must not differ only by case.
 Eg it is prohibited to have the files `GEO1.glb` and `geo1.glb` within the same archive.
 - The file name of the ZIP archive can be chosen freely.